VCTLabs/bandit-report-artifacts/README.md

 | `CONFIG_FILE` | An optional config file.
 By default, no file is used.                                                                                                 | `with` | **No**  | "" |

-Note: the baseline and config file options are mutually exclusive, ie, choose one or the other option (not both).

 ---